 Tolan: 1 Timothy 6:6 tells us that “godliness with contentment is of great gain.”
 Without it, the love of money can become a root of evil.

-As Ecclesiastes 5:10 shares, those who love money are never satisfied with their abundance.
+Also, Ecclesiastes 5:10 states that those who love money are never satisfied with their abundance.
 We must view money as a tool, not the prize.

 3. What is the most important investment a Christian can make?